ewhiley/portfolio/README.md

 ![Image of moodboard](https://github.com/ewhiley/portfolio/blob/master/Portfolio_mood_board.png)

 ### Colour schemes
-To create my colour scheme I uploaded one of the images from the moodboard into the coolors website and clicked auto-generate until I found one that would work.
+To create my colour scheme I uploaded one of the images from the moodboard into the coolors website and clicked auto-generate until I found one that would provide enough shades and contrast to work with.

 This website not only generates the palette from colours in the photograph but only generates colours that work well together so you can feel safe the colours will be appealing to the user.

 https://coolors.co/